-Alma's career started more than 20 years ago, organizing immigrant factory and textile workers with UNITE, and later with Lawrence Community Works, in Lawrence, Massachusetts, fighting for affordable housing and open space development, as well as launching a successful campaign for budget reform at the local level.
+Alma's career began more than 20 years ago, organizing immigrant factory and textile workers with UNITE, and later with Lawrence CommunityWorks, in Lawrence, Massachusetts.
+Alma's experience includes fighting for affordable housing and open space development, as well as launching a successful campaign for budget reform at the local level.

 In her role as organizing director of workforce development and education at CASA, an organization at the forefront of the immigrant rights movement representing nearly 100,000 members, Alma led the organizing and leadership development efforts and successfully mobilized over 10,000 people to the White House on May Day 2017, to advocate for immigrant rights and workers justice.

 In her spare time, Alma enjoys baking, music, taking her dogs for a walk, and traveling to her homeland, PR.
 It's rumored that Alma makes the best flan in the world.